spicypark/Calculator/README.md

 ***Disclaimer:
 Portions of this code are extremely old and may seem extremely redundant or erroneous, however, this program does work as intended.***

-# Version 2.2.0 is coming.
+# Version 2.2.0 is in pre-release.
-Expected release: November 2023<br>
-Version 2.2.0 will be the next large update to Calculator.
-Included in this update will be an integrated Derivative mode that can solve 14 different simple derivatives and a user option to toggle battery limit.
+The expected full release date for this update is in November 2023.
+Included in 2.2.0 is an integrated Derivative mode capable of solving 14 simple derivatives, a user option to set battery limit, and various performance and interaction changes.

 ## Overview
 This calculator has three currently implemented modes: Arithmetic, Graphing, and Conversion.
-The Arithmetic mode has functions such as adding, subtracting, dividing, multiplying, and various circle and sphere calculations.
+The Arithmetic mode has functions such as adding, subtracting, multiplying, dividing, and various circle and sphere calculations.
 The Graphing mode can graph four types of functions: linear, quadratic, cubic, and exponential.
 The Conversion mode can calculate six different conversions, each with a metric to imperial or imperial to metric option.

 ## Roadmap
 *This roadmap is not final and changes may be added or removed during, before, or after the expected dates.*